-BA 640 Applied Managerial Economics 4 quarter units/40 clock hours Prerequisite: None
+BA 640 Applied Managerial Economics

 This course provides instruction in the application of microeconomic and macro- economic theories to managerial decisions and planning.
 Analysis of a firm's resources, product markets, production functions, cost and output decisions, pricing strategies under various market constraints, investment in fixed assets, risk and demand analysis and business forecasting.
 Analyzing solutions to operational problems of the business firm are also discussed.